-RAPEX is the EU Rapid Alert System for unsafe consumer products (with the exception of food, pharmaceutical and medical devices, w hich are covered by other mechanisms) established under article 12 of the GPSD .
-RAPEX allows a quick exchange of information on measures such as repatriation or product recalls, whether carried out by national authorities or by voluntary action of manufacturers and distributors (more at https://joinup.ec.europa.eu/collection/ rapex and https://ec.europa.eu/safety-gate/#/screen/home).
-Further, the EU Commission has issued guidelines for the management of RAPEX by its Implementing Decision (EU) 2019/417 of 8 November 2018.
+RAPEX is the EU Rapid Alert System for unsafe consumer products (with the exception of food, pharmaceutical and medical devices, which are covered by other mechanisms) established under article 12 of the GPSD.
+RAPEX allows a quick exchange of information on measures such as repatriation or product recalls, whether carried out by national authorities or by voluntary action of manufacturers and distributors (more here and here).
+Further, the EU Commission has issued guidelines for the management of RAPEX by its Implementing Decision (EU) 2019/417 as amended by its Implementing Decision (EU) 2023/975 of 15 May 2023.

-Regarding penalties, according to article 13(a) of Law No. 2251 (as amended by Law No. 4933/2022) and subject to the stipulations of the Criminal Code and the Rules Regulating the Market of Products and the Provision of Services (Law No. 4177/2013), the following sanctions may be imposed by a decision of the competent organ of the Ministry of Development and Investments, acting either ex officio or after a complaint filed, namely:
+Regarding penalties, the same have been updated and expanded following the latest amendment of Law No. 2251 (by Law No. 5019/2023) and they are included in its articles 13(a) - 13(i).
+In summary, subject to the stipulations of the Criminal Code and the Rules Regulating the Market of Products and the Provision of Services (Law No. 4177/2013), the following sanctions may be imposed by a decision of the competent organ of the Ministry of Development, acting either ex officio or after a complaint filed, namely: